The Daily 8: A Social Media Checklist for Small Business Owners

 #7.
 Snap some pictures of your latest products or work and pin it on Pinterest, as well as to Facebook, Instagram, and Tumblr.

-If your small business is one that makes and sells products, then you want to show off what you are doing as much as possible online.
+If your small business is one that makes and sells products, then you want to show off what you are doing as much as possible online, especially if you’re looking to improve your customer acquisition among college students, as this particular group really look for personable content when looking to spend their money.
 Pinterest, Instagram, and Tumblr are the best social media sites for sharing image-based updates and news, but don’t forget about your other accounts too.
 Nothing says “accidental customer” like an attractive image of those moist cupcakes you just pulled out of the oven – imagine the hungry guy in the office down the street stumbling upon that!

 #8.
 Engage with your followers and influencers.